No767/Kumiko/README.md

 # Licensing

-This project is licensed under the CC0-1.0 License.
+This project is licensed under Apache-2.0 License.
 This project uses the [EasyBot.py](https://github.com/chisaku-dev/EasyBot.py) project, which is also licensed under the CC0-1.0 License.
-I do have plans to switch this into Apache-2.0...
+All upstream changes are licensed under CC0-1.0.
+All private changes to the upstream code are licensed under Apache-2.0.

 # Contributing